Canon 1Ds Mark III vs Leica S Typ 006

 - More modern: Reflects 5 years of technical progress since the 1Ds Mark III launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the match-up finishes in a tie (9 points each).
+If the count of relative strengths (bullet points above) is taken as a measure, the 1Ds Mark III comes out slightly ahead of the S Typ 006 (9 : 8 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 1Ds Mark III and the Leica S Typ 006 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera listing whether the two cameras rank among the cream of the crop.